loteoo/hyperstatic-demo/src/pages/HomePage/bottom.md

 The `hyperstatic` command should run *after* a standard static build of your site with your tooling of choice.

----

 Hopefully that was enough to get you started!
 Checkout the [guide](/guide) for more information, or the [Api reference](/api-reference) for all the information!

+---

+## About this site
+This is site acts as documentation for hyperstatic but also as a demo of it's capabilities.
+Since each page is prerendered so it should work even with JS disabled.

+Feel free to play around with network throtling to better see how the runtime reacts to slow network conditions.